lalaldata/ExcelBasics/README.md

 ![](Excel_Frontpage.png)

 ## Introduction
-This is an assignment to test my knowledge about Microsoft excel.
+This is an assignment to test my knowledge about Microsoft excel during my on going training by Promise Chinonso

 **_Disclaimer_**: _All dataset does not represent any company, institution or country but a dummy dataset to demonstrate capabilities of Microsoft excel._